HirulaAbesignha/github-contribution-showcase/README.md

 <p align="center">
-⭐ Created by <a href="https://github.com/ayushraistudio">Ayush Rai</a> — Special thanks to <a href="https://www.google.com/search?q=https://github.com/tshivam2007">Shivam Tiwari</a> for the Cyberpunk theme! ⭐
+⭐ Built with ❤️ by <a href="https://github.com/ayushraistudio">Ayush Rai</a> ⭐

+<i>Special thanks to all our contributors for making this project awesome!</i>
 </p>